RTSProductions/RTSEngine/README.md

                 }
             }
 ```
-Now if you play the game you should see a create falling in the sky, and around when it exits the screen you should see a new one apear.
+Now if you play the game you should see a create falling in the sky, and around when it exits the screen you should see a new one appear.

 This is the whole script
 ```cs